 Buffered Video Steaming (e.g., YouTube, Netflix) Traffic Model

 Unlike wireless display, video streaming is generated from a video server, and traverses multiple hops in the internet before arriving at AP for transmission to STA.
-It is a unidirectional traffic from the video server to the station.
+It is a unidirectional traffic from the video server to the station, with reciprocal TCP Acknowledgement of the video frames.

 Typically, Video streaming application runs over TCP/IP protocol, and video frames will be fragmented at TCP layer before leaving the video server.
 Since these TCP/IP packets experiences different processing and queuing delay at routers, the inter-arrival time between these TCP/IP packets are not a constant despite the fact that video frames are generated at constant interval at the video application layer.